mideind/GreynirServer/README.md

 Reynir is innovative in its support for the complex grammar of Icelandic - using cases, genders and number (singular/plural) applied respectively to nouns, verbs, adjectives and prepositions to guide and disambiguate parses.
-Its Earley parser is fast and compact enough to make real-time while-you-wait analysis of web pages, as well as bulk processing, feasible.
+Its optimized Earley parser is fast and compact enough to make real-time while-you-wait analysis of web pages, as well as bulk processing, feasible.

 Reynir's goal is to "understand" text to a usable extent by parsing it into